Execution Contexts, Hoisting, Scopes, and Closures

 Closures are created when a function is defined inside another function.
 The inner function creates a closure with its parent function.

-object is created.
+When a function is called, a function context is created.
+Instead of creating the **window** object, the **arguments** object is created.
 If a function or an arrow function is used, a different context is created.

 Functions have a scope, and a function inside another function is a closure.